osism/release/docs/check-drift-kolla.md

    versions template and the producer's SBOM map.
 4. **deployed** — the service has ansible inventory groups to deploy into.

+One check sits ahead of the stages: `kolla_source_ref_phase` asks whether the sources a build consumes are still maintained upstream, which is a property of the release manifest rather than of any one service.

 The plugins run in that order, and the report renders them the same way.
 Each opens with the stage it guards.
 Each is independent and can be run alone with `--plugin <name>`; every finding can be suppressed with an allowlist entry (see "Allowlist").
 Service names are compared as **key spaces**, normalising `-`↔`_`; the checks never derive keys from output-variable or image names.

+### Plugin: kolla_source_ref_phase

+**Sourced — a build must consume sources upstream still regenerates.** For every supported release, compares each `openstack_projects` ref in `osism/release` `latest/openstack-<release>.yml` against the latest lifecycle phase opendev actually publishes a tarball for.
+Upstream renames `stable/<release>` to `unmaintained/<release>` and deletes the branch at EOL, but tarballs.opendev.org goes on **serving** a retired name while it stops **regenerating** it: a build still asking for `<project>-stable-<release>.tar.gz` keeps succeeding, with its sources frozen at the moment of the rename.
+Nothing fails, so nothing prompts the move.

+The check is artifact-driven rather than branch-driven.
+The question is which tarball the build consumes, and probing the published set answers it directly: no upstream repository owner is needed per project, and the check self-limits at EOL, where no later artifact exists and the frozen tarball is the only option.
+Existence is one HEAD per candidate phase rather than a read of the per-project index, because those listings are large (nova's is ~1.4 MB and 10k entries) and timed out intermittently in practice, which for a nightly check means noise.
+A ref that does not name the release is skipped: a project on its own branch scheme (e.g. gnocchi at `stable/4.6`) does not follow the release lifecycle.

+A probe that neither confirms nor denies — an outage, a throttled response — leaves that ref **unverified** rather than clean, reported in its own block with the failure kind.
+Reading "could not find out" as "no later phase is published" would silently reinstate the blind spot this check closes; marking the affected refs instead of aborting keeps one upstream hiccup from discarding every other finding in the run.

+Because the answer is what upstream publishes right now, no `--base-dir` can stand in for it: the plugin declares `tarballs.opendev.org` in `EXTERNAL_HOSTS`, and the driver refuses a local-only run that selects this plugin rather than reaching the network unannounced.

+    python3 src/check-drift.py --group kolla --plugin kolla_source_ref_phase

+- **Reads:** `osism/release` `latest/openstack-<release>.yml` per supported
+  release; `tarballs.opendev.org/openstack/<project>/` (one HEAD per candidate phase).
+- **Fix:** set the ref to the latest published phase in `latest/openstack-<release>.yml`, and drop any downstream patch the newer sources already carry.
+Allowlist a project deliberately pinned to a frozen tarball.

 ### Plugin: kolla_enablement_orphan